 That was a lie.

-And finally, in December 2017, five months after Strzok and Paige were shown the door, the inspector general, not the Mueller investigation, not Mueller's boss, Rod Rosenstein.
+And finally, in December 2017, five months after Strzzok and Page were shown the door, the Inspector General, not the Mueller investigation, not Mueller's boss, Rod Rosenstein, they released the first batch of explosive texts between the two Lovebirds.

 The most explosive evidence in the entire biggest abuse of power in our history scandal.

-Now there's a resolution passed in Congress today to force Rosenstein to hand over these documents, or he's going to get impeached.
+Now there's a resolution passed in Congress today to force Rosenstein to hand over these documents or he's going to get impeached.

 Gowdy's screaming, finish the hell up today.